HOWARD STORM, ANNOTATED

 Page 165: "The film isn't intended as a Jim Carrey vehicle.
 We see a load of different actors, but when Jim comes in, he really connects.
 We read him two or three times before we sign him.
 Jim is very easy to work with and he's very happy to have the lead in a movie, because this is his first feature film."

 MY NOTE: Read "ANECDOTE #1 here.
 Goldwyn and the producers actually went to see Carrey perform standup at a comedy club after he auditioned (not sure if Howard attended), but according to one of them, Carrey bombed.
 He did so poorly that he finally crawled into the grand piano onstage and closed the lid behind him.
 After the host finally came back out and introduced the next act, Carrey quietly climbed out and crept offstage.
-(I have heard that Carrey actually did this quite a bit, but would he have carried a grand piano around with him for one joke?)
+(I have heard that Carrey actually did this on more than one occasion, but would he have carried a grand piano around with him for one joke?)
 Anyway, climbing out of that wooden compartment must have seemed enough like emerging from a coffin that they gave him the part.

 Page 165: "The writers and producers want to go with Cassandra Petersen (sic)TV's Elvira, Mistress of the Darkfor the female vampire lead.
 I tell them, 'That's a cartoon.
 That's ridiculous.
 I don't want to do that.
 Let's get a real actress to play it,' so we bring in Lauren Hutton, who is just wonderful in the part."

 MY NOTE: Not that it matters to this story, but since we're mentioned, we didn't push for Cassandra Peterson.
 In fact, we offered no suggestions for the role of the Countess at all in our casting notes to the studio.
 In the months before the Samuel Goldwyn Company became involved with the project, producers Dimitri Villard and Robby Wald were in negotiations with Peterson (who is actually a pretty good actress) to play a scarier, vampiric version of her "Elvira" characterwhich was never a vampire in concept; in fact, she was a witch in her own movie, filmed a couple of years later.
+She wasn't going to be "Elvira" in the film, she was going to play "The Countess."
 Dimitri and Robby definitely didn't want her to just be her TV character (which was only on local TV then, and probably would have meant attaching other producers); They knew Peterson was funny, but they wanted her to stretch and be scary.
 After that fell through, Dimitri and Robby had approached Patti Smyth of the group Scandal to play the Countess in a musical version of the film, to be scored by the new wave/synth-pop band Sparks and directed by Michael Peters, who choreographed Michael Jackson's videos (including Thriller, which had a big influence on the first draft of our script).
 However, by the time the Samuel Goldwyn Company purchased the script, the musical idea had been dropped and it was submitted with no actors attached.

 As I remember, Howard actually wanted to cast Morgan Fairchild in the role of the Countess, because she had worked with him on Mork & Mindy (here is how I took the news in my sketchbook), but apparently she said no or was unavailable.
 IMDb lists Kathleen Turner as another candidate, but at the time she was making much larger films like The Jewel of the Nile and Prizzi's Honor, so I sincerely doubt it.
 Francis Ford Coppola, who directed her next film, called Peggy Sue Got Married, actually requested to see rough footage of Carrey in Once Bitten and then hired him for a supporting role in that film.